YosysHQ/picorv32/README.md

 The average Cycles per Instruction (CPI) is 4 to 5, depending on the mix of instructions in the code.
-The CPI numbers for the individual instructions can be found in the following table.
-(The column "CPI (SP)" contains the CPI numbers for a core built without ENABLE_REGS_DUALPORT.)
+The CPI numbers for the individual instructions can be found in the table below.
+The column "CPI (SP)" contains the CPI numbers for a core built without ENABLE_REGS_DUALPORT.

 | Instruction          |  CPI | CPI (SP) |
 | ---------------------| ----:| --------:|